-Efficient steelwork design results in better bottom line.
+Efficient structural engineering results in better bottom line.

-The problem with over-engineering is that – same shed, for more cost.
+The problem with over-engineering is that you pay more and get the same result – same shed, for more cost.

 It is not just a question of lightening up the beams, it’s a question of getting the delicate balance between strength and weight.